-Coffee just tastes better at an unfinished wood table in an art-plastered cafe, with its foam perfectly fashioned by a barista that’s oh so hipster chic – doesn’t it?
-It also feels so much better not indulging your caffeine habit at a lackluster Tokyo cafe chain like Starbucks or Doutor.
-That’s why we’ve compiled a list of à la mode coffee spots with Instagram-worthy presentation, reasonable prices, and (for the most part) free WiFi.
+Coffee just tastes better at an unfinished wood table in an art-plastered café, with its foam perfectly fashioned by a barista who is oh so hipster chic, doesn’t it?
+That’s why we’ve compiled a list of à la mode coffee spots in Tokyo with Instagram-worthy presentation, reasonable prices, and (for the most part) free WiFi.

-Great coffee spot with of course good coffee, artsy interior and outdoor seating.
-Prices are very reasonable and bonus Aussie points for the flat white on the menu.
+Great coffee spot with good coffee, artsy interior and outdoor seating.
+Prices are very reasonable.
+Bonus Aussie points for the flat white on the menu.
 Also, they do very cool latte art.

 |Hours||Tue-Fri 11:30 to 21:00 | Sat, Sun, and holidays 10:30 to 21:00 | Monday Closed|

 Good single-origin coffee, some nice outdoor seating, free WiFi and a bustling vibe.
-Obviously run by massive hipsters because by default they serve their espresso in a champagne flute – ask them for a normal espresso cup when you order.
+Obviously run by massive hipsters because by default they serve their espresso in a champagne flute (but you can ask for a normal espresso cup when you order).
 And try some of the pastries.